Lessons From The Trenches Of UX Research: An Interview With Brooke Baldwin

 She adds that the experience of witnessing engineers, product managers, or data scientists from her team get their hands dirty in the field with her and see how users in downtown USA or Hong Kong perceive the utility of the countless WhatsApp features is an education above par.

-UX Research for a Billion (and counting) People
+UX Research for a Billion people

 Brooke highlights that as a company, WhatsApp never tries to move the fastest to get the shiny new feature out.
 With over 2 Billion monthly active users, it is imperative that they take their time before any release to ensure that the voices of users from key markets and countries are heard.
 Therefore, UX research, in WhatsApp’s case, typically involves much more than just traveling to one country for a week and talking to 20 users, for instance.
 She also talks about the fact that WhatsApp’s usage could vary drastically across geographies and analyzing the differences and similarities among such a diverse user population is a very important part of her job.

-Evolution of UX Research Over the Last Two Decades
+Evolution of UX Research over the decades

 Brooke recollects that when she first started out, her role was titled ‘Information Architect’, and usability testing was one of the foremost and primary responsibilities.
 Usability Study was one of the first things she learned where she’d expose a group of people to a prototype or simply a design on a piece of paper and have them work their way through it, which would help her figure out whether or not the design worked.